CypherpunkArmory/Holepunch-Site/src/content/docs/privacy/index.md

 Please read the entire and complete Privacy Policy before submitting information to us or using our website.
 Whenever you submit information via our website or otherwise to us, whether online or offline, you consent to the collection, use and disclosure of that information in accordance with this Privacy Policy.
 Processing of submitted your personal information by holepunch.io is necessary to operate and administer the service, to comply with legal requirements, and to improve delivery of services to customers.

 ## PERSONAL INFORMATION COLLECTED BY HOLEPUNCH
 From Clients of our Service
 E-mail Address for the purposes of registration, account management, and protection from abuse;
 Time and date of sign up; and
 Payment Data for the purposes of processing payments as required by our third-party payment processors.
 Note that we do not save your credit card and payment details in our systems.

 From the Website and Email
-Google analytics data (this data is anonymized).
-Google may also store a cookie with your consent.
-You may opt out here with Google's plugin.
-Internationalisation (i18n)
-Affiliates who opt to use the optional control panel will receive a temporary cookie.
-Information included in any submissions on the 'Contact Us' page.
-The email address of any e-mails we receive.

-As you use our website, some information can be “passively” collected using various technologies, such as cookies, web beacons and navigational and location data collection (clickstream, log files, server logs).
-Your Internet browser automatically transmits some of this information, such as the URL of the website you just visited and the Internet Protocol (IP) address and browser version currently being used by your computer.
-Such technologies help us to keep track of your interactions with our service and provide you with a more customized experience.
+As you use our website, some information can be “passively” collected using various technologies, such as cookies.
+Your Internet browser automatically transmits some information, such as the URL of the website you just visited and the Internet Protocol (IP) address and browser version currently being used by your computer.
+This info is used only to provide you the requested content in an optimized way and is not used by or stored by our business logic.

 WEBSITE CONTACTS
 The Holepunch website includes information that enables data subjects to contact the controller via electronic mail (e-mail address).
 If a data subject contacts the controller by e-mail or via a contact form, the personal information transmitted by the data subject is automatically stored.
 Such personal information transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject.
 There is no transfer of this personal information whatsoever to any third parties.